Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 Go to Rad Pro's settings, select "Geiger tube", "Conversion factor", and select the option that matches the Geiger-Müller tube installed in your device.

 Within the "Geiger tube" settings, select "HV Profile" and choose an appropriate HV profile: "Energy-saving" is best for measuring background levels of radiation; "Factory default" is the profile from the original firmware and consumes considerably more power.

+If your device produces spontaneous key presses by itself, select the "Energy-saving" HV profile to fix this problem.

 Last, read the [user's manual](../../users.md) for learning how to use Rad Pro.